gds-operations/vcloud-tools/README.md

 ## Credentials

 vCloud Tools is based around [fog](http://fog.io/).
-To use it you'll need to give it credentials that allow it to talk to a VMware environment.
+To use it you'll need to give it credentials that allow it to talk to a vCloud Director environment.

 1. Create a '.fog' file in your home directory.